kdheepak/iou/README.md

 ## Run

-* Run the following to find the optimal order using input from individual files
+* Run the following to find the optimal transactions using input from transactions.csv

         iou --data iou/data/transactions.csv